- United States

 - Medal Round: Best of the Projected 2022 Olympic Rosters

-If the NHL allows its players to participate in the 2022 Winter Olympics, Sweden could have one of the deepest teams in the tournament, especially on defense.
+With NHL players heading to the 2022 Winter Olympics, Sweden could have one of the deepest teams in the tournament, especially on defense.

 Mainstays Victor Hedman and Erik Karlsson will be joined by an elite cast of blueliners ready to defend Tre Kronor.
 Overall, Sweden will be able to field a roster full of two-way players to compete on a structured game.

 But don’t let the word “structure” box you in, there will be plenty of offense to go around.
 Remember Elias Pettersson and William Nylander?
 They’ll be hitting their prime when the next Olympic Games roll around.

 With that being said, let’s dive into which NHLers could make up Sweden’s roster.

 Here’s how Sweden’s roster could look when the world gathers in Beijing for the 2022 Olympic Games:

 |Rasmus Dahlin||Erik Karlsson||Robin Lehner|